andleb/blog/content/publication/bayesianTranslators/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "Reviewer distribution by strictness"
+  caption: "Reviewer distribution by their strictness"
   focal_point: ''
   preview_only: false